 WUTIF

-Western Universities Technology Innovation Fund
+Western Universities Technology Innovation Fund (WUTIF)

 WUTIF, in addition to offering above-average investment returns potential, offers substantial tax incentives available only to residents of BC.
+On a $10,000 investment, investors may get back as much as $8,000 in tax savings.

-WUTIF's Differentiating Features:
+WUTIF’s Salient Features:

-• $25K-$200K typical investment range
+• $25K-$250K typical investment range

 • no management loads (mainly performance fees)

-• all directors of WUTIF are also investors
+• directors of WUTIF are also investors

-• directors all have technology/management/investing expertise, good track records
+• directors all have technology/management/investing expertise

-• shareholders invited to angel meetings
+• shareholders are invited to all monthly angel (VANTEC) meetings

-Capital Raised and Investments Made (Feb 2010):
+Capital Raised and Investments Made:

-• Capital Raised: >$5 million
+• Capital Raised: >$20 million

-• Number of Companies: >50
+• Number of Companies: >135

 • Average investment per company: $100K

-• Average size of seed rounds: $500K
+• Average size of seed rounds: $900K

-WUTIF...you could invest $10,000 and get your money back in 5 years?
+WUTIFyou could invest $10,000 and get your money back in 5 years?
 And, still have a great investment?

 Now, you can...